IgorCirkovic/webshop-v2/sprint.md

   - Story: As a Developer I want to host my front-end within the dotnet core api
 Configure the aspnet core api to host js-frontend(vue)
 Configure the front-end to send request to aspnet api(instead of express)

+* Feature: Edit products as user
+  - Story: As a user I want to be able to create, update and delete products Create a page where you can delete products from db Create a page where you can update product information Create a page where you can create new products and insert to db

+* Feature: Add styling/css
+  - Story: As a user I want the website to look nice and be responsive Add slide to expand product information when a product is clicked